SwiftKickMobile/SwiftMessages/ViewControllers.md

 // Install the view controller's view as the `backgroundView` of `messageView` segue.containment = .background

-// Increase the padding to 20pt
+// Increase the internal layout margins.
+With `.background` containment, this controls the padding
+// around `messageView.backgroundView`.
 segue.messageView.layoutMarginAdditions = UIEdgeInsets(top: 20, left: 20, bottom: 20, right: 20)

 // Collapse the layout margin edge when the safe area inset is greater than zero.